jadecobra/python_tdd_exercises/PERSON_FACTORY.md

         }
     ```
     ***HOORAY!*** the terminal updates to show passing tests
-- add another test to `test_person.py`, this time we will test default values
+- we will now add another test to `test_person.py`, this time for default values
     ```python
     def test_person_factory_with_default_keyword_arguments(self):
         self.assertEqual(